$F$-zips with additional structure on splitting models of Shimura varieties: Introduction

 over $\scrA_0^{\spl}$.
 Moreover, there are natural compatible symplectic form and $\calO_L$-action on $\mathcal{M}$.
 Comparing with the standard $F$-zip structure on $\Lambda^\spl_0$, we get the $\G^\spl_0$-zip of type $\mu$ over $\scrA_0^{\spl}$.
 Roughly, the process of transforming $\mathcal{H}$ to $\calM$ is a way of ``semi-simplification''.
-During this transformation the different types of $\G^{\rdt}_0$-zips become uniform as $\G^\spl_0$-zips.
+During this transformation the different types of $\G^{\rdt}_0$-zips become uniform as $\G^\spl_0$-zips, which reflects some key features of the resolution of singularities $\scrA_0^\spl\ra \scrA_0$.
+Note that even in the Hilbert case, the above construction reveals more complete geometric information than that in \cite{ReduzziXiao2017}.
 For more details, see Proposition \ref{prop splGzip} and subsection \ref{subsection zip}.\\

 Let $k=\ov{\kappa}$ be an algebraic closure of $\kappa$.
 By Theorem \ref{thm intro 1}, we get an induced stratification